apache/arrow/docs/source/format/CDeviceDataInterface.rst

 =============================

-The :ref:`C stream interface <_c-device-stream-interface>` provides a synchronous API centered around the consumer calling the callback functions to retrieve the next record batch.
+The :ref:`C stream interface <_c-device-stream-interface>` provides a synchronous API centered around the consumer calling the producer functions to retrieve the next record batch.
 For concurrent communication between producer and consumer, the ``ArrowAsyncDeviceStreamHandler`` can be used.
 This interface is non-opinionated and may fit into different concurrent communication models.